 Throughout the present paper, we fix an integer $g>1$ and a commutative ring $R$ over $\mbZ [\frac{1}{2}]$.
-(The assumption that $2$ is invertible in the ground ring $R$ will be necessary to construct the symplectic structure $\omega^\mr{PGL}_{g, R}$ introduced later (cf. (\ref{e5f5})), as well as apply, to our discussion, the preceding results in the theory of indigenous bundles in positive characteristic (cf. ~\cite{Mzk2}).)
-We shall write $\mfS \mfe \mft$ for the category of (small) sets.
+The assumption that $2$ is invertible in the ground ring $R$ will be necessary to construct the symplectic structure $\omega^\mr{PGL}_{g, R}$ introduced later (cf. (\ref{e5f5})) and to apply previous results on indigenous bundles in positive characteristic (cf. ~\cite{Mzk2}) to our discussion.
+Also, we shall write $\mfS \mfe \mft$ for the category of (small) sets.